 Some things to consider when it comes to using hardwood flooring in a bathroom:

-- Hardwood will take much more care and maintenance in a bathroom than elsewhere in your home—at the very least, yearly application of a finish designed for wet environments.
+- Hardwood will take much more care and maintenance in a bathroom than elsewhere in your home—at the very least, a yearly application of a finish designed for wet environments.

 - Manufacturers often challenge warranty claims on wood flooring in a bathroom—and some flooring products may expressly say they are not suitable for bathrooms.

 - Any and all splashed and spilled water must be mopped up and dried immediately—even if you think you have waterproofed the floor with sealer.

 All that being said, modern polyurethane sealers, combined with more robust exhaust vent fans that can dry a bathroom much quicker, mean that wood flooring can be often used in today's bathrooms.
 They are still perhaps a poor choice for family bathrooms with bathtubs used by children, but for powder rooms that feature only a sink, for guest bathrooms that aren't used often, and for a master bathroom where you are willing to put in the effort to maintain the floor, a good hardwood floor can be a wonderful design element.

 For many people, the style benefits are worth the risks.
 Wood is warm, stylish, and beautiful.
 If you're not a big fan of the cold, clinical look that's common for bathrooms, then wood will certainly suit your tastes.
 Hardwood floors come in different colors and styles, making it a perfect choice for a variety of decor projects.